tenox7/wfm/README.md

 If not using password file you may also need add `--nopass_rw`.

-If you don't specify `--user` in Docker run you may also need `--allow_root` since the wfm will be running as user id 0 inside the container.
+If you don't specify `--user` in Docker run, you may also need `--allow_root` since WFM will be running as user id 0 inside the container.

 ## SSL / TLS / Auto Cert Manager